Rothera/bpm/README.md

 obviously be written to the specific browser, but the latter is largely independent except where it has to communicate with the backend.

-Firefox's background script is `addon/firefox/lib/main.js`.
-Chrome has `addon/chrome/background.html` and Opera has `addon/opera/index.html`.
-As these scripts share a large amount of functionality, most of that is now held in `data/pref-setup.js`.
+Firefox's background script is `addon/fx-main.js`.
+Chrome has `addon/cr-background.html`, and Safari has `addon/sf-background.html`.
+As these scripts share a large amount of functionality, most of that is now held in `addon/pref-setup.js`.

 The backend is chiefly responsible for storing and managing preferences, applying the necessary files to pages (JS and CSS), and maintaining the custom CSS cache.
 Custom CSS is easily the most complex thing it does.

-About 250 lines of `betterponymotes.js` is dedicated to abstracting over the differences between browser API's and communication, under the `bpm_browser` object.
+`bpm-browser.js` is dedicated to abstracting over the differences between browser API's and communication.

-UserScripts are significantly different as they are essentially a lone content script.
-The options page and all associated data files (CSS and JS) must be hosted externally.

 ## Development Process